acumos/system-integration/docs/z2a/installation-guide.rst

     namespace: "z2a-test"
     clusterName: "kind-acumos"

-For entries in the ``global_value.conf`` file that have an existing entry, do not edit these values as they are essential for correct installation.
+  NOTE: For entries in the ``global_value.conf`` file that have an existing entry, do not edit these values as they are essential for correct installation.

 Flow-1 Installation Process
 +++++++++++++++++++++++++++